 Another major difference is the tax rate.
 While the land-based industry is taxed depending on the gross gambling revenue (GGR) achieved (between 45 per cent and 75 per cent), the online gambling duty is set at 20 per cent of GGR regardless of the size of the GGR.

 For a land-based operator, all personnel involved in the gambling operation must, as a main rule, be approved in writing by the Gambling Authority.
 Part of the approval proceeding is a thorough background check of the person in question.
 The approval is considered a personal licence as such, but resembles a premises licence in many ways.

 The primary venues for land-based gambling are casinos, slot machine halls and outlets for lottery games and betting.

 Secondary venues are poker tournaments organised by licensed poker associations or poker tournament organisers.

 There are currently eight onshore casino licences and two offshore casino licences available for land-based casinos in Denmark.

 A land-based casino licence allows the operator to offer casino games.
 Although there is no exhaustive definition as to what constitutes a casino game, a casino licence allows the casino to offer baccarat, punto banco, blackjack, roulette and slot machines.

 Any other game, including poker, can only be offered by the land-based casino if an additional approval has been granted by the Gambling Authority to the casino.

 A land-based casino can be allowed to operate in a specific location.
 Among the criteria for approval of the geographic location are:

-- a it must be in a place or area frequented by tourists;
+- it must be in a place or area frequented by tourists;

-- c the location must be approved by local police and the city council.
+- the location must be approved by local police and the city council.